 Source and translated do not both end with question mark or it is not correctly spaced.
 This includes spacing rules for French or Breton.
 Question mark is also checked in various language variants (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).

 Source and translated do not both end with exclamation mark or it is not correctly spaced.
 This includes spacing rules for French or Breton.
-Exclamation mark is also check in various language variants (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).
+Exclamation mark is also check in various langauge variants (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).

 Python format string does not match source.

 PHP format string does not match source.